Volunteer opportunities at the Freeport Site

 Gift shop - Friendly and smiling faces are required to help customers select just the right gift and ring up the sale.
 The gift shop is located in the main lobby and stocks flowers, cards and of course, gifts!
 Several shifts are available throughout the week.

 Opportunities at the Grand River Regional Cancer Centre

-The volunteer program at the GRRCC operates in partnership with the Canadian Cancer Society.
-Volunteers strive to enhance the personal well-being and comfort of the patients and their families and friends with highly motivated and compassionate volunteers.
+The volunteers at GRRCC strive to enhance the personal well-being and comfort of the patients and their families and friends with highly motivated and compassionate volunteers.

 All volunteers at the cancer centre are carefully screened and have attended training sessions developed by the Canadian Cancer Society.
 Volunteers help make patient visits as easy and comfortable as possible by:

 In addition to the outpatient cancer centre, volunteers can be found supporting patients in the family lodges, the Look Good Feel Better program and the inpatient oncology unit.
 All of the volunteers are dedicated to providing excellent and compassionate care.